bhuvanesh1729/ubuntu-thinlinc-tunneling/README.md

 # Ubuntu ThinLinc Tunneling

 A smart SSH tunneling solution for ThinLinc remote desktop connections on Ubuntu systems.
-This tool automatically detects ThinLinc servers on your LAN and establishes a secure tunnel on port 2222.
+This tool automatically detects local IP addresses on your LAN and establishes a secure tunnel on port 2222.

 ## Features

-- Automatic LAN server detection
+- Automatic local IP address detection
 - Secure SSH tunneling
 - Port forwarding (22 → 2222)
 - Easy to use on/off commands